Benjins/GBADev/README.md

 The code is structured so that a directory represents a game project, and contains all the code and art assets for that project (excpet for tileMapper, which contains the code for the tile mapping program).
 Because these directories are designed to be as self-contained as possible, there's quite a bit of duplicate code between them.

-Each directory contains a main.c, which is what is built.
-All other source and header files must be `#include`'d into main.c, since it is the only translation unit.
+Each directory contains a `main.c`, which is what is built.
+All other source and header files must be `#include`'d by `main.c`, since it is the only translation unit.

 A look inside build-run.bat will show what steps are used to compile the code.
 However, these files are specialised for my own use, as they build the rom and thebn load up an emulator.